 Adequate intake (AI): For ALA: 0.5% of total energy intake.
 For EPA and DHA – 250 mg/day.
 No recommended intake for DPA.
 There is also no tolerable upper intake level (UL) established for omega-3s.

 Omega-3s in Jake:

 The essential ALA is most abundant in plant oils, such as flaxseed, soybean and canola oil.
 Other good sources of ALA are chia seeds and walnuts.
 You could also get some ALA in your diet from meat, provided that the animals were grass-fed.

 EPA and DHA are exclusively found in fish.
 Usually, the fattier the fish, the higher its omega-3 content.
 However, how much EPA and DHA fish contains can vary based on the farming method.
-Fish don’t synthesize omega-3s themselves.
+Fish don’t synthesise omega-3s themselves.
 They obtain them from plankton or algae which they eat in their natural habitats.
 Therefore, unless it’s fed with algae, farmed fish will contain significantly less EPA and DHA than the same fish in the wild.